kamil-jodlowski/SQL-Data-Interview-Questions---Data_Lemur/Problem/problems.md

 For each FAANG stock, display the ticker symbol, the month and year ('Mon-YYYY') with the corresponding highest and lowest open prices (refer to the Example Output format).
 Ensure that the results are sorted by ticker symbol.

+--Final Account Balance [Paypal SQL Interview Question]

+Given a table containing information about bank deposits and withdrawals made using Paypal, write a query to retrieve the final account balance for each account, taking into account all the transactions recorded in the table with the assumption that there are no missing transactions.

+--QuickBooks vs TurboTax [Intuit SQL Interview Question]

+Intuit provides a range of tax filing products, including TurboTax and QuickBooks, available in various versions.

+Write a query to determine the total number of tax filings made using TurboTax and QuickBooks.
+Each user can file taxes once a year using only one product.

+If you find this question interesting, you may also want to try a similar question called Laptop vs Mobile Viewers!